 I headed down I-77 the day after learning about this place that apparently served what several foodies in the know touted as “the best sandwiches in Cleveland.”
 I was surprised at how tiny the storefront is and was initially overwhelmed about what to do once I walked in.
 A very friendly and patient worker explained how things worked, and I created a graphic to help you prepare for your visit so you aren’t as clueless as I was.

 The sandwiches are broken down into categories and are listed on huge chalkboards to the left and behind the counter.
 The red chalk indicates hot sandwiches and blue indicates cold.
-You order under the huge “Order Food Here” sign hanging from the ceiling and then pay for your food when you pick it up at the counter (or in my case when you are ready to leave).
+You order under the huge “Order Food Here” sign hanging from the ceiling and then pay for your food when you leave.
 Beverages are available in coolers or at the soda fountain station on the back wall.

 Once I finished ordering, the friendly guy behind the counter fetched my cup of coffee, leaving me room for cream, and pointed me in the direction of the coffee bar where I could find half and half on ice, sugar and/or sweetener, silverware and napkins.
 I then sat until my name was called out.